Jumpstart nabs $8.5M led by Sequoia for a recruitment platform that aims to increase diversity – TechCrunch

 However, in the grand tradition of every problem now being a tech problem, this is now getting addressed, and Jumpstart is one of the companies aiming to do that.

-As Herman described how it works, the process starts in part by working with big companies, who are given access to the pool of candidates on its platform — that pool currently numbers 100,000 users.
+As Herman described how it works, the process starts in part by working with big companies, which are given access to the pool of candidates on its platform — that pool currently numbers 100,000 users.
 Those candidates themselves have been screened in advance with a set of questions that help place them into more ordered categories based on what they are looking for in a job experience, and what they are qualified to do (based on what they studied).
 In all, there are some 30 data points on each person in the Jumpstart system, he said.

 The pool of candidates grows, meanwhile, both organically (people can sign up on their own), or by way of those companies recruiting them onto the platform.
 Once the companies sign up to Jumpstart, they are asked to invite candidates to opt in to become a part of the pool.